mike-albano/freerad-lab/README.md

 ```
 docker run -it -p 1812-1813:1812-1813/udp --mount type=bind,source=$PWD,target=/mnt/hostdir freerad-lab
 ```
+Use the included "test-freerad-eaptls" .1X provile for OSX.

 Use the included "useratexample.org.pfx" certificate in your Android or other clients.

-Use the included "foo.bar" for OSX.

 ## How to use this/What to modify to meet your needs
 Step 1.
 Clone this repo.

 Step 2.
 You only need to modify constants.py like so:

 * TARGETIP Change this to match your gNMI Target.